Tricky1702/kOS-Scripts/kOS-Lib-Docs/source/libs/dockingports.rst

     * - :func:`getReadyPortsFromTarget`
       - |kOSList|
       - Creates a list of docking ports that are in the ready |kOSDockingPortState| for the specified vessel.
+    * - :func:`isDockingPort`
+      - |kOSBoolean|
+      - Check if a part is a docking port.
+    * - :func:`potentialTargets`
+      - |kOSList|
+      - Creates a list of targets that have docking ports.
     * - :func:`search`
       - |kOSList|
       - A flexible function to find suitable ports for docking.